-MESKO SA is the largest producer of ammunition, anti-armour and anti-aircraft missiles in Poland.
+MESKO SA is a producer of ammunition and anti-armour, anti-aircraft missiles based in Poland.

-MESKO provides tooling services, plastic working, chemical treatment, heat treatment services and demilitarisation services of outdated combat warfare.
-The company has a number of domestic and international quality certificates such as ISO 9001: 2008, ISO 14001: 2004, AQAP 2110: 2009 and ICS.
+MESKO provides tooling services, plastic working, chemical and heat treatment services and demilitarisation solutions for outdated weapons.
+The company has a number of domestic and international quality certificates, such as: ISO 9001:2015, ISO 14001:2015, AQAP 2110:2016 and ICS.

-MESKO’s range of small-calibre ammunition includes cartridges in a variety of sizes and tracer / armour piercing projectiles.
+MESKO offers small calibre and special ammunition for military use according to NATO and Russian standards, including cartridges in a variety of sizes and tracer / armour piercing projectiles.

-The company produces modern, reduced-ricochet risk ammunition in order to solve problems connected with training at military and civil firing ranges, where live ammunition is used.
+The company produces modern reduced-ricochet risk ammunition to solve problems connected with training at military and civil firing ranges where live ammunition is in use.
 Even though this ammunition has a 50% shorter range than live ammunition of the same calibre, it still remains accurate in hitting the target using standard sight instruments.

-MESKO produces 12.7mm x 99mm ammunition in several variants of M33 BALL, M33 BALL Sniper, MP, MP Sniper, MP-T, APS, SG-T, and reduced ricochet risk ammunition (RR-T).
+MESKO produces 12.7mm x 99mm ammunition in variants of M33 BALL, M33 BALL Sniper, MP, MP Sniper, MP-T, APS, SG-T and reduced ricochet risk ammunition (RR-T).

-MESKO’s 35mm x 228mm cartridges, with frangible, armour-piercing, sabot-tracer FAPDS-T, are used for destroying air targets and ground targets, including armoured and combat vehicles up to 4,000m away.
-The plant also produces training ammunition, TP-T, of this calibre, which is used for shooting with a KDA cannon, mounted on a PZA Loara, a self-propelled, anti-aircraft gun system.
+The 35mm x 228mm cartridges, with frangible, armour-piercing, sabot-tracer FAPDS-T, are used for destroying air targets and ground targets, including armoured and combat vehicles up to 4,000m away.
+The plant also produces training ammunition, TP-T, which is used for shooting with a KDA cannon mounted on a PZA Loara, a self-propelled, anti-aircraft gun system.

-MESKO produces ammunition for 120mm Rh 120 L44 TANK GUN in four variants, of APFSDS-T, APFSDS-T-TP, HE, HE-TP, and ammunition for 125mm 2A46 TANK GUN in two variants, namely HE and GUN FIRE IMITATOR ROUND (training ammunition).
+MESKO produces ammunition for 120mm Rh 120 L44 TANK GUN in four variants of APFSDS-T, APFSDS-T-TP, HE, HE-TP and ammunition for 125mm 2A46 TANK GUN in three variants of HE, APFSDS-T and GUN FIRE IMITATOR ROUND (training ammunition).

 Anti-aircraft missile systems

 GROM is a modern anti-aircraft missile system designed to target low-flying helicopters and airplanes.
-The system is portable, it can be operated by one soldier and it can also be mounted on land platforms and helicopters.
-The company’s fire-and-forget missiles are equipped with a seeker, which has options for identifying a target as friend or foe and thermovision.
+The system is portable, can be operated by one soldier, and can also be mounted on land platforms and helicopters.
+The company’s fire-and-forget missiles are equipped with a seeker, which has options for identifying a target as a friend or foe.

-The company offers 98mm mortar rounds with demolition-fragmenting projectile, designed to combat hidden targets, enemy personnel, and armoured or non-armoured vehicles.
+The company offers 98mm mortar round with demolition-fragmenting projectile, which is designed to combat hidden targets, enemy personnel and armoured or non-armoured vehicles.

-MESKO has the technology to manufacture rods from tungsten powders with admixtures, used for the production of projectiles and ammunition cores in the following ammunition types: 12.7mm, 23mm, 30mm, 35mm, 105mm, 115mm, 120mm, 125mm.
+MESKO has the technology to manufacture rods out of tungsten powders with admixtures, used in the production of projectiles and ammunition core for these ammunitions: 12.7mm, 23mm, 30mm, 35mm, 105mm, 115mm, 120mm and 125mm.
 The maximum rod length is 600mm.